sandervonk/CALclock/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/sandervonk/CALclock?include_prereleases&logo=DocuSign&logoColor=%23fff)
 ![GitHub](https://img.shields.io/github/license/sandervonk/CALclock)

-The CALclock runs on an Espressif EPS32 microcontroller and shows upcoming events on a LED circle incorporated in a clock faceplate.
+CALclock runs on an Espressif EPS32 microcontroller and shows upcoming events on a circle of RGB LEDs incorporated into the faceplate of a clock.

-It can be used as anything from a decorative/interactive art piece to a normal clock that can remind you of upcoming appointments in a fun and cleanly designed way.
+It can be used as anything from a decorative/interactive art piece to just a normal clock (powered or unpowered) that reminds you of upcoming appointments in a fun and sleek way.

-I used this to remind me of upcoming appointments once thatschool moved online.
+I've been using it to remind me of upcoming appointments since school moved online.

 ![Backward facing glass clock with LED circle](media/forward_facing_250px.jpg)
 ![Forward facing glass clock with LED circle](media/backward_facing_250px.jpg)

 ## Features:

-  - [x] Shows calendar events in different colors using an LED circle placed behind the faceplate of a clock.
+  - [x] Shows calendar events in different colors using an circle of RGB LEDs placed behind the faceplate of a clock.
-  - [x] Push notifications for timely updates to calendar changes. [^1]
+  - [x] Integrates push notifications update to calendar changes in a timely yet efficient manner. [^1]
   - [x] Over-the-air (OTA) updates [^1]
   - [x] WiFi provisioning using phone app [^1]
   - [x] Remote restart, and version information (using MQTT)
   - [x] Core dump over MQTT to aid debugging [^1]
-  - [x] Open source!
+  - [x] Fully open source!

 [^1]: Available with the full install as described in [`FULL_INSTALL.md`](FULL_INSTALL.md)